rebcabin/tangledown/README.md

 ## THREE TAGS: noweb, block, and tangle

 With or without the blank lines, Markdown won't render the opening `<noweb>` and closing `</noweb>` tags themselves.
-Markdown only renders the material between the tags, called the _contents_.
+Markdown only renders the material between the tags, called the _contents_ of the tags.

 But `tangledown.py` _doesn't_ ignore the tags. `tangledown.py` is a Python script that sucks up the contents of the `noweb` tags and sticks them into a dictionary.
 For the examples above, the dictionary has the keys `my_little_tests` or `another_little_test`.

 In general, the key for a noweb block is the string value of the `name` attribute of the `noweb` tag.
 Later, Tangledown will blow those lines back out wherever it sees a `block` tag with the same name.
-That's how you cand define some code in one `noweb` and use it later, kind of like a C macro or an inline function.
+That's how you can define some code in one `noweb` and use it later, more than once if you like, in matching `blocks`, kind of like a C macro or an inline function.

 Often, a `block` tag will be inside a `tangle` tag that sprays its entire contents to a file on disk.
 What file?
 The file named in the `file` attribute of the `tangle` tag.